-Loans for unemployed people
+Loans for the unemployed

-Loans for unemployed people
+Loans for the unemployed

 Types of loan available for unemployed people

-- Homeowner loans – you borrow a lump sum of money against your house.
-However, a lender can repossess your home if you don’t keep up with the repayments
+- Homeowner loans – with this type of loan you can borrow money using your home as security.
+A lender can repossess your home if you don’t keep up with the repayments.

 - Car loans – your vehicle is used as security against your loan.
 You could end up losing your car if you fail to meet the repayments.